-The Hampton Roads area is host to a myriad of homes ranging from 19th Century Colonials with crawl spaces, to modern beach houses on pilings.
+The Hampton Roads Area is host to a myriad of homes ranging from 19th Century Colonials with crawl spaces to modern beach houses on pilings.
 In Norfolk and Portsmouth for instance some of the older homes have building features that are antiquated and certainly not code-compliant by today’s construction standards.
-In most cases it comes with the territory and the buyer can live with it knowing they are buying an older home.
-Your Home inspector is not a code inspector, however when we encounter these older features we usually note their presence in the report.
+In most cases, it comes with the territory and the buyer can live with it knowing they are buying an older home.
+Your home inspector is not a code inspector, however, when we encounter these older features we usually note their presence in the report.
 Following is a list of 5 things your home inspector might find when inspecting an older home.
-In this blog I’ve concentrated on ones that a home inspection might find when inspecting areas not easily seen or frequented by the home owner on a daily basis such as the attic or crawl-space.
+In this article, I have concentrated on things that a home inspector might find when inspecting areas not easily seen or frequented by the homeowner on a daily basis such as the attic or crawl space.

 1) Knob and Tube Wiring

-Used in homes from about 1880 through the 1940’s, knob-and-tube (K&T) wiring is now considered obsolete.
-The wiring itself is not actually dangerous, the danger arises when it is improperly modified, and when insulation covers the wires.
-In these cases it could pose a safety or fire hazard.
+Used in homes from about 1880 through the 1940s, knob-and-tube (K&T) wiring is now considered obsolete.
+The wiring itself is not actually dangerous.
+The danger arises when it is improperly modified and when insulation covers the wires.
+In these cases, it could pose a safety or fire hazard.
 Because it has no ground wire, it cannot service any 3-prong appliances.
-Even though considered obsolete by today’s standards and not allowed in new construction, code does not call for it’s removal.
-Interestingly the porcelain components have an almost unlimited lifespan and knob and tube wiring is often considered superior to modern Romex wiring.
+Even though considered obsolete by today’s standards and not allowed in new construction, code does not call for its removal.
+Interestingly the porcelain components have an almost unlimited lifespan and knob and tube wiring are often considered superior to modern Romex wiring.
 If it is present, it is noted in the home inspectors reporting and the home buyer may choose to have it evaluated by a qualified electrician.

 2) Aluminum Wiring (Solid-Strand AL)